robweber/robweber.github.io/_posts/2022-08-12-epd_slideshow_bash_script.md

 INDEX=$(($RANDOM % $TOTAL))
 ```

-Now that the index to a random image in the array is found, the last line uses `omni-epd-test` to update the EPD.
+This code will generate a value between 0 and the max number of images.
+Now that a random image in the array is found, the last line uses `omni-epd-test` to update the EPD.

 ## Conclusion

 This probably took me 20 min total to put together the whole thing.
-I did have to do some "Googling" on how to do the random array selection but that was about it.
-Obviously this whole thing could be done with Python, or using a dedicated slideshow type of project.
+I did have to do some "Googling" on how to do the array randomization but that was about it.
+Obviously this whole thing could be done with Python, or using a dedicated digital photo frame type of project.
 The Bash script was easy and can be setup on a timer with `cron`.
 When I'm sick of James Webb I can quickly turn it off and put the display back into service as a [very slow movie player](https://www.google.com/search?q=very+slow+movie+player).

 ## Links